soteland/wordpress/DSA.md

 1. Media File Renamer
 1. Strong Testimonials
 1. ACF (Pro)
+2. Custom Post UI

 # SPEED

 ## Plugins for optimizing
 These are for the wrapup, when optimizing site for loading speed, google page speed, gtmetrix
+1. WP-rocket (seems to be the best plugin for this)
+2. Cloudflare together with WP-rocket
-1. Lazy Load for Videos
+3. Lazy Load for Videos
-1. Autoptimize
+4. Old advice: Autoptimize
-1. Async Javascript
+5. Old advice: Async Javascript

 ## More optimizing
 1. Turn on webP in image plugin